youknowcast/sample-graphql-for-database-course/README.md

 This implementation was created by @youknowcast for the purpose of being used as a sample in university lectures.
 For inquiries regarding this server implementation or its specifications, please contact @youknowcast.

+## For Students Reviewing University Lectures

+The revision tagged as `2023-database-course` represents the state of the repository as it was during the time the lectures were conducted in 2023.
+This tag is intended to help students who are reviewing the course material after the lectures.

+Please note that any changes made to the repository after the lectures were conducted are not part of the course material covered in the lectures.
+These updates may include enhancements, bug fixes, or additional features that are beyond the scope of the course as it was taught(see: Changelog).

+### Changelog

+#### [Unreleased]
+- Update to Ruby 3.3.0.
+- Fix N+1 query problem by using dataloader.
+- Add `StudentById` GraphQL query.

+#### [2023-database-course] 2023-11-21
+- Initial setup of the university database project for the 2023 database course.